MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/contract.md

 The schema, expressed in JSON Schema, describes how a User object is organized.
 Then, that schema is referenced from the `200` response of the `getUser` operation.

 ## GraphQL
 GraphQL contrasts with REST on how easy it is to define the available operations.
-Three _Operation Types_ are defined (see [methods](methods.md) for more info on what each operation do):
+Three _Operation Types_ are defined (see [methods](methods.md) for more info on what each operation do) in the `schema` section:

 * `query`
 * `mutation`